My take on the issues

 Here is my take on questions and issues that have come up during this campaign so far.
 If you have a question or an issue you would like me to respond to, push the "submit a question" button below.

-I honor Lindon's tradition of lower density housing to maintain our "little bit of country".
+Notwithstanding those pressures, I want Lindon to maintain its charm.
+I honor Lindon's tradition of maintaining our "little bit of country".

 The sales tax revenues generated from Lindon businesses support vital city improvements like road repairs.
 If Lindon city businesses succeed, Lindon city residents benefit.
 Ensuring that Lindon continues to be a business-friendly city is crucial.
 Future opportunities include attracting a variety of businesses to round out offerings to city residents.
-And being thoughtful about the proposed development on 700 N.
+We should be thoughtful about the proposed development on 700 N.